Lions 2013: Large Wales contingent set for Australia

-The manner and margin of Wales' record victory over England was so convincing, it is not only likely to determine the numbers of players from both countries in the party, but also the tour captain.
+The manner and margin of was so convincing, it is not only likely to determine the numbers of players from both countries in the party, but also the tour captain.

 BBC Sport has monitored the form of the Lions contenders right throughout the international season, from before the autumn Tests through to the conclusion of the Six Nations.